in the cacao forest

-Today, Jana Solom, one of the founders of Mamakakao, shares her story to inspire you to explore the depths of cacao and connect with us.
+Jana Solom, one of the founders of Mamacacao, shares her story today to inspire you to explore the depths of cacao and connect with us.

 Jana: 6 years ago, neither of our lives were so connected to cacao, and we surely didn't foresee such a role for ourselves, everything just came naturally step by step.